GannaChernyshova/user-registration-service/README.md

-Create a complete TypeScript project that demonstrates the value of shift-left testing with Testcontainers.
-Here's an example of how to use it to showcase the time difference in bug discovery:
+# User Registration Service Demo

+A demonstration project showcasing shift-left testing with Testcontainers, focusing on email case-sensitivity bug detection.

-Project Structure:
+## Project Structure

 Express.js backend with TypeORM for database access Jest for testing
 Testcontainers for integration tests